R4EPI/R4EPIs-website/content/welcome/_index.en.md

 ### Folder structure

-It is *strongly* advised that you save your RMarkdown template and any related data within the same folder - specifically with a *R Project*.
+It is *strongly* advised that you save your RMarkdown template and any related data within the same folder - specifically within a *R Project*.
 Read more about working within R Projects in the R Basics section of the Training Materials pages.